slafs/radish/README.md

 Radish Settings
 ====================================

-Radish let's you define which browser you'd like to use for testing in Lettuce.
-Set the following in your settings.py
-file:

-    RADISH_BROWSER = 'firefox'

-You can choose from 'firefox', 'ie', 'chrome', or 'remote'.
 The default browser used by Radish is 'firefox'.

 You will also need to define LETTUCE_APPS to include radish: